 It’s a widespread occurrence in towns and cities across the world.
 If you’re riding beside parked cars, slow down and look through their rear windows to see if anyone is in the car or planning to open the door.

 31. Look and Look Again Before Entering Roundabouts

-Always look to your right (if you’re from right-hand drive country) and left (if you’re from a left-hand drive country) before entering.
+Always look to your right (if you’re from a left-hand drive country) and left (if you’re from a right-hand drive country) before entering a roundabout.

 32. Bring Spare Cash

-If you’re knocked down unconscious at the side of the road, at least someone will know how to contact without having to unlock your phone.
+If you’re knocked down unconscious at the side of the road, at least someone will know who to contact without having to unlock your phone.

 34. Wear A Road ID